-The Division of Environmental Health consists of four programs: Drinking Water, including the Subsurface Wastewater unit; Health Inspection; Radiation Control; and Environmental and Occupational Health.
-Drinking Water and Health Inspection staff is located at DHHS offices throughout the State.
-All other staff is centrally located in Augusta.
+The Division of Environmental Health consists of four programs: Drinking Water, including the Subsurface Wastewater Unit; Health Inspection; Radiation Control; and Environmental and Occupational Health.
+Drinking Water and Health Inspection staff are located at DHHS offices throughout the State.
+All other staff are centrally located in Augusta.

-The Drinking Water Program is responsible for ensuring that public water systems provide safe and reliable supplies of drinking water to more than half of the
+The Drinking Water Program is responsible for ensuring that public water systems provide safe and reliable supplies of drinking water to more than half of the State's population.
 The program regulates 1,900 public water systems.
-State's population.
-State's population.
-The program regulates 1,900 public water systems.
-It also provides grants/low interest loans to eligible systems for infrastructure improvements through the Drinking Water State Revolving Loan Fund.
+It also provides grants and low interest loans to eligible systems for infrastructure improvements, wellhead protection and source water protection through the Drinking Water State Revolving Loan Fund.